MakaronToja2/MakaronToja2/README.md

 # Hi! :wave:

 I'm programming since June 2021.
-I would like to become backend developer (maybe in the future full-stack).
-Currently mainly working with Python, Django and Django-Rest Framework
+Currently working as Python Developer at Turing as code analytic for newest AI Model.

-English at level B2/C1
+English at level C1
 German A1/A2, currently learning
 ___
 👷‍♂️Something about me